-The team owns the two leading cement manufacturers in Indonesia, Indocement and Semen Indonesia, which combined control about 80% of cement volumes.
-The fund holds the latter which we invested in about three years ago on the premise that supply additions were coming to an end and industry utilisations were likely to rise as demand grows.
+We own the two leading cement manufacturers in Indonesia, Indocement and Semen Indonesia, which combined control about 80% of cement volumes.
+We invested in these two companies about three years ago on the premise that supply additions were coming to an end and industry utilisations were likely to rise as demand grows.
 Unfortunately, demand has failed to materialise in the way we had anticipated, and margins have failed to recover as we had hoped.
 Consequently the shares have done poorly, both are down about 50% since initial purchase.
 However, we have remained shareholders, because our longer-term estimates for the earnings power of these companies remains broadly unchanged.